 Explains how to configure PowerMail software for Mac OS X.

 Explains how to set up the Spark email program on macOS, with screenshots showing what goes where.

 Screen shots and instructions explaining how to configure Mozilla Thunderbird version 6 and above.

-Screen shots and instructions explaining how to manually configure Mozilla Thunderbird version 6.
+Screen shots and instructions explaining how to manually configure Mozilla Thunderbird.

 Instructions on how to add a mail account to the standard Mail program in Windows 10.